 At its core, Japa Meditation is a form of mantra meditation where a word or phrase, known as a mantra, is repeated either aloud or silently.
 This repetition is meant to center the mind and allow one to connect with the deeper aspects of consciousness.
 Japa is often performed using mala beads—a string of 108 beads used to count each repetition of the mantra.

 The word “Japa” comes from the Sanskrit language and means “muttering” or “repetition.”
 By focusing on the mantra, practitioners can reduce mental noise and experience a state of inner calm.
+A mala can be a helpful tool to enhance focus and intention during meditation.
+Learn more about how to use a mala for meditation in our step-by-step guide.

 The Origins of Japa Meditation